anishtr4/testreadmes/README.md

 ## Pod Installation
-Make sure to do apod install in the ios directory.
+Make sure to do pod install in the ios directory(spotifile/ios).

     ```
     pod install